Descendants of Pedro De LOUSADA

 but birth detail Portugal is worth querying

-Abraham Lumbroso de Matos Mocatta
+Abraham Lumbroso de Matos MOCATTA

 Dowling Family Tree gives death at 3 Feb 1800